Religion and Happiness

 The Conquest of Happiness

-In his book “The Conquest of Happiness”, Bertrand Russell (1872-1970) presents a theory of happiness that is broadly Aristotelian.
-Russell thinks that what makes us happy is an active life, directed by a deep and sustained interest in the world. (more...)
+In “The Conquest of Happiness”, Russell argues that what makes us happy is an active life, directed by a deep and sustained interest in the world. (more...)

 How Happy Does This Make You?